-9 Delivery Pattern Delivery Patterns

-Mode(s) of Study Location(s) of Study Duration of Study Code(s)

-Full Time City Centre 3 years US0784

-Professional Placement City Centre 4 years US1320
+Delivery Patterns Mode(s) of Study Location(s) of Study Duration of Study Code(s) Full Time City Centre 3 years US0787 Professional Placement Year City Centre 4 years US1326

-Year

 10 Entry Requirements Home: 112 UCAS tariff points.
-Must include English Language or Literature A-Level at Grade C or above. include an element of essay writing will be considered as a alternative, i.e. History, Religious Education, The Sciences Philosophy, Film Studies, Communication Studies & Creati Writing all include a component of this.
-Applicants will be reto submit a satisfactory essay set by the department.
+Must include English Language or Literature A-Level at Grade C or above.
 In lieu of English Language or Literature A Level, subjects that include an element of essay writing will be considered as an alternative, i.e. History, Religious Education, The Sciences, Philosophy, Film Studies, Communication Studies & Creative Writing all include a component of this.
 Applicants will be required to submit a satisfactory essay set by the department.
 GCSE English Language and GCSE Maths at grade C/4 or above.

 EU: IELTS: Minimum overall score of 6.0, with 6.0 in writing and no less than 5.5 in the remaining three skills.
 International: IELTS: Minimum overall score of 6.0, with 6.0 in writing and no less than 5.5 in the remaining three skills.
 Access: Pass with 60 credits overall.
 At least 45 credits at Level 3 in an English related area.
 Language, Literature and Culture subjects preferred but other subjects also considered.
 Applicants may be requested to complete an essay set by the department if subject doesn't contain any English.

-11 Course Aims The aims of the course are to: develop subject specialism in the systematic and critical study of language, with an emphasis on the role of language in society advance the critical analysis of literary and non-literary texts, and other forms of expression and communication promote knowledge and understanding of concepts, modes of analysis, methodologies and theoretical approaches in structural and context-based investigations of language use refine the ability to identify, investigate, and find solutions to real-life language-related problems foster wide and varied creative and critical reading produce proficient and adaptive communicators provide a basis for further study in English or related subjects and for the teaching of English at all levels enhance graduate employment prospects through subject-specific and transferrable skills, including high-order critical, analytic and research skills.
+11 Course Aims The aims of the course are to: develop advanced understanding and inventive use of creative formal conventions inspire and inform the production of new creative writing in prose, poetry, screenwriting and other creative forms explore the imaginative possibilities and expressive power of language promote critical reflection in the production of new texts, considering personal, literary, critical, historical, cultural, and professional contexts foster wide and varied creative and critical reading produce proficient and adaptive communicators provide a basis for further study in English or related subjects and for the teaching of English at all levels enhance graduate employment prospects through subject-specific and transferrable skills, including high-order critical, analytic and research skills.

-12 Course Learning Outcomes Knowledge and Understanding 1 Analyse the development and workings of language and literature in different contexts 2 Evaluate creative and critical forms, including the relationships between genre, conventions and media 3 Develop independent, systematic, and precise responses to texts, problems and/or data 4 Investigate how language, culture, technology, the economy, and environment affect the reception of texts 5 Appraise and apply critical, theoretical, methodological and stylistic approaches and terminology in relation to linguistics and literature Skills 6 Synthesise and test complex information and diverse evidence 7 Construct cogent arguments informed by rigorous judgements 8 Demonstrate professional and versatile communication and presentation 9 Initiate, manage and complete sustained and substantial independent projects 10 Work proficiently both independently and with others
+12 Course Learning Outcomes Knowledge and Understanding 1 Analyse the development of creative writing in different contexts 2 Evaluate creative and critical forms, including the relationships between genre, conventions and media 3 Develop independent, imaginative, and polished responses to creative texts and tasks 4 Investigate how culture, language, technology, the economy, and environment affect the production and reception of texts 5 Appraise and apply critical, theoretical, methodological and stylistic approaches and terminology in relation to creative practice Skills 6 Synthesise and test complex information and diverse evidence 7 Construct cogent arguments informed by rigorous judgements 8 Demonstrate professional and versatile communication and presentation 9 Initiate, manage and complete sustained and substantial independent projects 10 Work proficiently both independently and with others